 Visual Intelligence for Transportation VITA

-Our laboratory pushes the limit of Artificial Intelligence (AI) in the context of transportation, mobility, and built environment.
+Our laboratory pushes the limits of Artificial Intelligence (AI) in the context of transportation, mobility, and built environments.

 Self-driving vehicles or delivery robots need to navigate crowded social scenes in close proximity with humans.
 Hence, they must understand social conventions, ethics and obey unwritten common-sense rules.
 Humans have an innate ability to “read” the behavior of others before making decisions.
 A machine should have the same capability to share the space with humans in a safe, efficient, and trustworthy manner.

 To address this grand challenge of co-existence in the “last mile mobility”, we propose a new type of AI we call socially-aware AI: perception and planning augmented with social intelligence.
 In other words, it is the ability to effectively perceive, navigate, and negotiate complex social interactions and environments.

 Technically, our research brings together Computer Vision (Real-time Perception), Machine Learning (Deep learning) and Robotics (Crowd-Robot Interaction) to understand human behavior at every scale (enabling Autonomous Moving Agents and Digital Twins).

 We have open positions for Ph.D. students and Postdocs (with an expected background in Deep Learning).